OtherToday/pgcap_toolkit/direction/your-graphic-identity.md

----
-description: >-
+# 📢 Manifesto + Identity
-  Snootie Studio takes us through the importance of graphic identity for Distributed Design projects.
+### Snootie Studio takes us through the importance of graphic identity for Distributed Design projects.
 Through a series of activities, you will explore colour and type and apply them to your own manifest
-cover: ../.gitbook/assets/git_header (3).png
-coverY: 0
----

-# 📢 Manifesto + Identity

 ## Contents